toohuman/jax-ant-arena/README.md

 ## Citation

 If you use this tool in your research, please cite this repository.
 (Add citation details here if available.)

----

-For questions, contributions, or issues, please open an issue or pull request on GitHub.